Research output per year

 music in the community, ethnomusicology, composition, community arts

-My research is practice-based and engages an influential meeting point of a number of diverse concerns including: performing arts outreach, community development, creative arts therapies, and conflict resolution.
+My practice-based research engages an influential meeting point of several diverse concerns including performing arts outreach, community development, creative arts therapies, and conflict resolution.
 It is concerned with the understanding and application of current scientific and theoretical frameworks for the investigation of musicality.
 The creative engagement at the core of this work results in both new art and a transformative experience for the communities involved.
 We know this through our recent impact reports, which show that a fully immersive ‘arts’ experience for young people is hugely beneficial to them both socially and educationally.
 My research is concentrated around two areas: connecting communities in the UK through musical engagement; and developing a sustainable creative arts methodology for children living in protracted displacement.

-Musical composition, Music in the Community, Ethnomusicology, Community Arts Practice
+Musical Composition, Music in the Community, Ethnomusicology, Community Arts Practice, Performance

 Responsible for project management and fundraising of all Music in the Community productions in collaboration with the Royal Botanic Garden Edinburgh, National Museums of Scotland and other key arts organisations in Edinburgh.

-Responsible for setting up and supervision/assessment of student placements with national and local organisations including The City of Edinburgh Council – Education and Social Work departments, local organisations such as Multi Cultural Family Base, Sikh Sanjog, Rowanfield Special School, Oaklands Special School, Howden Hall centre for young offenders, Prospect Bank Special School, Saughton Prison, Royal Hospital for Sick children.
+Responsible for setting up and supervising/assessing student placements with national and local organisations including The City of Edinburgh Council – Education and Social Work departments, local organisations such as Multi-Cultural Family Base, Sikh Sanjog, Rowanfield Special School, Oaklands Special School, Howden Hall centre for young offenders, Prospect Bank Special School, Saughton Prison, Royal Hospital for Sick children.

 • Senior Lecturer- Music UNIVERSITY OF EDINBURGH 2001 –